davidjoshua5753/Live-Kernel-Updates/README.md

 ## WARNING
 ### This bash script is incomplete and not final, and could damage your system!
-### Be mindful to not use this unless doing so in a Virtual Machine, so as not to wreck your system!
+### Be mindful to not test this unless doing so in a Virtual Machine, so as not to wreck your system!

 ## GIVEN:
 16 GB RAM